 As a versatile musician, Joon explores contemporary music, performing in festivals such as the Gamper Festival of Contemporary Music, and New Music New Haven.
 As a vocal pianist, he appeared in Guildhall’s Songs and Six, and the Leeds Lieder Festival in UK.

-Aside from music, Joon is an avid cook and a film lover, especially those of Wes Anderson, Stanley Kubrick, Chang-dong Lee, and Chan-wook Park.
+Aside from music, Joon is an avid cook and a film and art lover, especially those of Wes Anderson, Stanley Kubrick, Chang-dong Lee, Chan-wook Park, Wassily Kandinsky, and Joan Miro.

 DOWNLOAD FULL BIO